Everything you need to know about visiting Abu Dhabi in July

 Weather information sourced from the National Centre of Meteorology Climate Report 2003-2019 for Abu Dhabi Corniche and seatemperature.org

-- The religious occasion of Eid Al Adha will fall approximately 19 to 22 July 2021.
-This is a public holiday in the UAE and there may be special events around town including fireworks and shopping specials, though all subject to prevailing COVID rules.
+- The religious occasion of Eid Al Adha will fall from 8 to 11 July 2022.
+This is a public holiday in the UAE and there may be special events around town including fireworks and shopping specials

 Due to the extreme weather and conditions in July, we suggest keeping to indoor activities.
 Why not try;

 - The Louvre Abu Dhabi – bask in air-conditioned comfort while experiencing a journey through humanity in this beautiful waterfront masterpiece.

 - Observation 300 – afternoon tea at Conrad Etihad Towers, or simply enjoy the views from the observation deck at one of Abu Dhabi’s most unique modern buildings.